Are Free Bets Worth It?

 In contrast, a regular £20 bet at the same odds would return £60 (your £20 stake + £40 profit).

-Free Bet vs Regular Bet: Key Differences
+Free Bet v Normal Bet: Key Differences

-This isn't just a technical detail - it's a game-changing difference that affects everything from risk assessment to optimal betting strategy when using free bets.
+This isn't just a technical detail - it's a game-changing difference that affects everything from risk assessment to the optimal betting strategy when using free bets.

 With regular bets, you're risking your own money and need to balance potential returns against the possibility of losing your stake.
-Free bets eliminate this personal financial risk entirely, since the stake belongs to the bookie, not you.
+Free bets eliminate this financial risk entirely, since the stake belongs to the bookie, not you.

 Let’s say you’re betting on Man Utd v Liverpool, and you want to place a bet on United to win.